Value for Money 55%

 Essential Advice for the Perfect Trip

-Laax is the marketing name for the linked ski circuit above the villages of Flims, Laax and Falera, which is regarded – glorified, even – as Europe’s leading freestyle resort.
+LAAX is the marketing name for the linked ski circuit above the villages of Flims, Laax and Falera, which is regarded – glorified, even – as Europe’s leading freestyle resort.
 It was one of the world’s first ski areas to embrace the freestyle skiing and snowboarding movement and is today considered the Granddaddy of the sport.

-Located in the Graubunden region, Flims has been a spa resort since the 1880s, and a ski resort since 1962 when the glacier above was first developed for skiing.
-It is made up of the two quite separate hamlets of Flims Dorf, which is the most convenient, and Waldhaus Flims Mountain Resort & Spa, which is more isolated from the ski area but has the better choice of hotels.
-Laax is also a bus ride away from the lifts but has Laax Murschetg, a more ski-friendly satellite, built around the base-station itself is the ski-friendly rocksresort.
+Located in the Graubunden region, Flims Laax Falera has been a spa resort since the 1880s, and a ski resort since 1962 when the glacier above was first developed for skiing.
+It is made up of the separate resort of Flims Dorf, which is the most convenient, and the separate Waldhaus Flims Alpine Grand Resort & Spa.
+Laax is also a bus ride away from the lifts but at the base-station itself is the ski-friendly rocksresort.

 Falera is a smaller and more rural community, but with a direct lift link into the ski area.
 A shuttle bus connects all the accommodation and base stations.

 The skiing in Laax takes place on the 3018m Vorab Glacier and on the slopes of four other interconnected mountains.
 Much of it is above the tree-line and suited to skiers from beginner to advanced, but particularly intermediates in search of long cruising runs.
 Beginners should, however, make sure they choose their accommodation near a lift station, as the distances in the spread-out villages can be quite big.
 However, there is a free shuttle bus that takes you between the lift stations in the valley.